 If public discourse around a particular brand has a negative sentiment, perhaps as a result of negative publicity or news, a PR professional's job is to advise the organization on how to proceed.

-After all, if conversations are being had, then an organization should share their side of the story.
+After all, if conversations are being had, then an organization should share its side of the story.
 However, how they respond will have an impact on the public's perception.
 If done poorly, it could make the situation worse.

 A PR professional will then be tasked with: